kameryn1811/Bandcamp-Downloader/README.md

 ## Why This Exists

-This was created as an interim solution for users experiencing issues with [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader).
+This was created as an interim solution for users experiencing issues with [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader) (Now ).
 While we wait for official updates and fixes to that excellent C# application, this Python-based alternative provides a working solution.

 ## What It Does